amerisure/uipath-chrome-input-example/README.md

 This is *not* about launching an automation task in Google Chrome.
 UiPath already has a convenient built-in way to do that using the `Open Browser` activity.
 This is about showing a form that you need your UiPath workflow to collect user input from.

 ## Why Not Use `Custom Input`?
 The `Custom Input` activity is UiPath's out-of-the-box way of prompting for complex user input.
-(You can prompt for simple input, a single string, through the `Input Dialog` activity.)

-The problem with `Custom Input` is that it renders the webpage you specify in Internet Explorer 7.
-There's no way to change to another browser.
-This is a problem because...Internet Explorer 7.
+(You can prompt for simple input, a single string, through the `Input Dialog` activity.) `Custom Input` renders the webpage you specify in Internet Explorer.
+You might prefer to render your page in another browser.

 ## How the Workaround Works
 This example launches Chrome using `Start Process`, then creates up a `System.Net.HttpListener` that waits for and returns user input.